georgia-tech-db/TokenSmith/README.md

 # TokenSmith

-TokenSmith is a database system for textbook question answering using local LLMs.
-It uses `llama.cpp` for inference and a vector index for indexing PDF documents and answer natural-language queries.
+**TokenSmith** is a local-first database system for students to query textbooks, lecture slides, and notes and get fast, cited answers on their own machines using local LLMs.
+It is based on retrieval augmented generation (RAG) and applies database-inspired principles like indexing, latency-focused querying, caching, and incremental builds, to optimize the ingestion -> retrieval -> generation pipeline.

 ## Capabilities